Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines

 \subsection{Craftax Environment Transfer Details}

-This is a procedurally generated environment where different initiation seeds spawn different environmnets.
+This is a procedurally generated environment where different initiation seeds spawn different environments.
 In the normal setup, all initiation seeds are used for training.
-To enable the study of transfer across environments, we followed a standard protocol in the literature~\citep{cobbe2019procgen,kuttler2020nethack} and designated $n_{\tt train}$ train initiationalization seeds and $n_{\tt test}$ test initialization seeds.
+To enable the study of transfer across environments, we followed a standard protocol in the literature~\cite{cobbe2019procgen,kuttler2020nethack} and designated $n_{\tt train}$ train initialization seeds and $n_{\tt test}$ test initialization seeds.
+For each evaluation we subsample a fixed set of seeds from the held-out test pool; the specific seeds are open-source and the subsampling is visible in the released analysis scripts on GitHub.
 Craftax is a \textbf{single-task} environment where there is a \textbf{single global reward function} that gives different priorities to different goals.
 Specifically, for $m$ goals, $r_{\goal} = (\phi_{\tt achieved}(s_{t}) - \phi_{\tt achieved}(s_{t-1}))^{\top} w_{\goal}$ where $w_{\goal} \in \mathbb{R}^m$ is a vector that gives different preferences to different goals.
 We do not change this.
 In this article, our goal is to show that \textit{preplay towards accessible goals in one environment improves generalization to a novel environment}.
 As such, we focus on the setting where agents knows about what goals exist and when they are available.
 For example, if you see a diamond, this becomes an available goal for you when you already have the necessary tool (i.e., a pickaxe).
 We used an LLM to create a function which goes through the logic of Craftax and automatically computes this, showing that it is possible to automate these kinds of computations today with modern language models.
 We expose this to the agent with a function $\phi_{\tt avail}(s) \in \mathbb{R}^{m}$, which is $1$ for a goal if that goal can be completed.